2 (City of Dundee) Signal Squadron: Post-Cold War

 Following the end of the Cold War, the squadron was made independent on 1 April 1995 and placed under operational control of the 2nd (National Communications) Signal Brigade while remaining under administrative control of the 51st (Highland) Infantry Brigade, later 51st (Scottish) Brigade.
 In 1996, the squadron was redesignated as 2 (City of Dundee) Signal Squadron.

-After becoming an independent unit, the squadron's role was known as 'TIPTOE' and tasked with providing secure high-frequency communications throughout the United Kingdom.
+After becoming an independent unit, the squadron was tasked with providing secure high-frequency communications throughout the United Kingdom.

 In 2012, under the Army 2020 programme, the independent territorial signal squadrons were brought back into signal regiments, with 2 Squadron becoming part of the 32nd (Scottish) Signal Regiment (later simply 32nd Signal Regiment).
 By 2015, the squadron absorbed 51 (Highland) Signal Squadron, and became 2 (City of Dundee & Highland) Signal Squadron.
 By this time, the squadron formed 851 (Highland) Signal Troop based in Aberdeen as a continuation of the former squadron.

 Today, the squadron has its headquarters at Newman House on Mid Craigie Road in Dundee, while 851 (Highland) Signal Troop is the squadron airborne communications troop based at Gordon Barracks in the Bridge of Don, Aberdeen.

 According to the British Army website, the squadron's role is described as follows:

+Providing deployable real-time support to the Allied Rapid Reaction Force Headquarters (ARRC).

 The squadron's current structure is as follows: